External Ids for PSPC1 Gene

 PSPC1 (Paraspeckle Component 1) is a Protein Coding gene.
-Diseases associated with PSPC1 include Rapp-Hodgkin Syndrome and Ectrodactyly, Ectodermal Dysplasia, And Cleft Lip/Palate Syndrome 1.
+Diseases associated with PSPC1 include Eec Syndrome and Rapp-Hodgkin Syndrome and Ectrodactyly, Ectodermal Dysplasia, And Cleft Lip/Palate Syndrome 1.
 Among its related pathways are Circadian rythm related genes.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is SFPQ.

 UniProtKB/Swiss-Prot for PSPC1 Gene